raspberrypilearning/spinning-flower-wheel/worksheet.md

     explorerhat.motor.one.stop()
     ```

 1. Save your code and run the program by pressing **F5** on the keyboard.
-Your program should turn the motor on, which will spin the shaft connected to the wheel for 10 seconds.
+Your program should turn the motor on, which will spin the shaft connected to the wheel for ten seconds.
 How could you make it spin for longer?

 ## Using a button to start your spinning program